kachiokeke/customer-insight-analysis/README.md

 A Financial Technology company seeks to extract meaningful insights from data in order to inform their Operations and Finance Teams using a dataset containing the following tables:

-- users_customuser: customer demographic and contact information
+- `users_customuser`: customer demographic and contact information
-- savings_savingsaccount: records of deposit transactions
+- `savings_savingsaccount`: records of deposit transactions
-- plans_plan: records of plans created by customers
+- `plans_plan`: records of plans created by customers
-- withdrawals_withdrawal:  records of withdrawal transactions
+- `withdrawals_withdrawal`:  records of withdrawal transactions

 The following questions were to be answered: